 “Therefore remember Me (by praying, glorifying), I will remember you, and be grateful to Me (for My countless Favors on you) and never be ungrateful to Me.”
 [Surah al-Baqarah 2: 152]

-In Surah Rahman (The Most Gracious), This Verse is repeated many times:
+In Surah Rahman (The Most Gracious), following verse repeated many times:

 “Then which of the Blessings of your Lord will you both (jinn and men) deny?”